pantphot/thesis/README.md

 1. image_tools demo: (https://github.com/ros2/demos/tree/master/image_tools/include/image_tools) with modified cam2image.cpp file , to include timestamp in published image.
 2. nettools_msgs: custom message interface including network statistics calculated by the  by the nettools package.
 3. nettools:
-    * latency.cpp: Subscribes to given topic and calculates network statistics (message loss, latency, frequency,interarrival jitter), which then is published on the topic_statistics topic.
+    * latency.cpp: Subscribes to given TOPIC and calculates network statistics (message loss, latency, frequency,interarrival jitter), which then is published on the topic_statistics_TOPIC topic.
-    * throughput.cpp: Subscribes to given topic and calculates network throughput , which then is published on the topic_statistics topic.
+    * throughput.cpp: Subscribes to given TOPIC and calculates network throughput , which then is published on the topic_statistics_TOPIC topic.
     * variable_length_pub.cpp:  Publishes variable length messages with given increase step and frequency.
     * variable_length_pub.py:  Publishes variable length messages with given increase step and frequency.
 Only works with ROS2 crystal
     * nettools_plotter.py: A script for plotting the calculated statistics using Python matplotlib library .